-So you wanna reduce your global footprint and learn more about eco-homes?
+So you wanna reduce your global footprint and learn more about eco friendly home?
 Excellent!
 Not only is your decision great for the environment, it can reduce your monthly expenses and be great for your wallet.

 What the Heck is Eco?

 Is eco short for environment or economics?
 Nope.
 In fact, eco is short for ecology which is the science of studying the earth and environment.
 Since ecologists have been pushing for a “greener” environment, the term eco caught on and now is used for the whole green movement.
 Not to mention the Green Party was once named the Ecology Party.

 Now that we’ve cleared that up, let’s move on.

 What Makes an Eco Home?

 I’ve got two words for you: energy and waste.
 Reduce these and you’ve got yourself an eco home.
 It’s that simple… well, sort of…While the Leadership in Energy and Environmental Design (LEED) has developed the Green Building Rating System™, in general eco homeowners use the following:

 - Solar energy